 The History Department at Rutgers-New Brunswick accepts many History courses taken at other institutions for credit towards its major or minor.
 Such courses can be transferred from two-year colleges, other four-year universities, or programs sponsored by the Rutgers Study Abroad Program.
 We will also consider requests to transfer credits for summer courses taken at other institutions and requests to transfer credits taken through other Study Abroad Programs.
 Even courses that do not correspond closely with the title or content of a course taught at Rutgers are eligible for transfer.
 There are, however, some rules and regulations that govern the transfer process:

-- First of all, the department requires that majors must complete a minimum of six courses at Rutgers-New Brunswick, meaning that no more than five transfer courses can be counted towards a major.
+- First of all, the department requires that majors must complete a minimum of eight courses at Rutgers-New Brunswick, meaning that no more than four transfer courses can be counted towards a major.

 - Similarly, the department requires that minors complete a minimum of four courses at Rutgers-New Brunswick, meaning that no more than two transfer courses can be counted towards a minor.

 We also frequently grant transfer credit at levels below the level assigned by the institution where the course was taken.
 The procedure for gaining transfer credit varies depending on the originating college or program.
 Common procedures are as follows:

 1.)
 Transferring Courses from Two-Year Colleges in New Jersey

 Many courses taught at two-year colleges in New Jersey have been pre-approved for transfer to Rutgers and will automatically transfer when you register at Rutgers.
 Information about these courses can be found on the website NJ Transfer: http://www.njtransfer.org/.
 If you find a course listed on NJ Transfer with a direct equivalent at Rutgers, you do not need to do anything; the transfer equivalency will automatically appear on your transcript following your registration at Rutgers.